About

 I feel especially lucky to work in the creative industries; as creative people are often extra sensory and imaginative.
 Imagination is one of the greatest facets of a creative thinker and my true friends all possess this hallmark.

-This section of the website provides opportunity to share the work of my friends and also other creatives who inspire me and who I admire.
+This section of the website provides opportunity to share the work of my friends and creatives who inspire me and who I admire.
 There is no running order, just a list of very talented people who do something exceptionally well with grace and humility.

 Marcus Oakley